Rocky Graziano: Professional career

 Around the time he absconded from military service, Barbella began boxing under the management of Irving Cohen, a relationship that would endure for the remainder of his professional career.
 Cohen arranged a debut bout and billed the young fighter under his grandfather's surname as Rocky Graziano.
 Despite his notoriously lax approach to training, Graziano leveraged his untutored, brawling style and powerful punching ability to win by knockout.
 Cohen scheduled fights against increasingly challenging opponents with the apparent goal of overmatching Graziano to teach him the value of conditioning.
 He even demanded a match against Sugar Ray Robinson.

 In March 1945 at Madison Square Garden in New York City Graziano scored a major upset over Billy Arnold, whose style was similar to that of Sugar Ray Robinson: he was a slick boxer with lightning-fast combinations and a knockout punch.
 The Ring magazine and various newspapers across the United States touted Arnold as the next Joe Louis or Sugar Ray Robinson.
 Arnold was a heavy favorite to defeat Graziano and to then fight for the world title.
-Graziano absorbed a beating in the early going, before going on to batter and knock Arnold out in the third round of the scheduled eight-round bout.
+Graziano absorbed a beating in the early going, before going on to batter and knock out Arnold in the third round of the scheduled eight-round bout.
 Following his loss to Graziano, Arnold was never the same.

 Graziano fought three middleweight title bouts against Tony Zale, losing the first before capturing then surrendering the championship.

 In their first match (September 27, 1946), after flooring Graziano in the first round, Zale took a savage beating from him and was on the verge of losing the fight by TKO.
 However, Zale rallied and knocked him out in the sixth round to retain his title.

 The rematch, a year later in Chicago (July 16, 1947), was a mirror image of their first fight.
 The referee almost stopped the second fight in the third round because of a severe cut over Graziano's left eye, but Graziano's cutman, Morris ("Whitey") Bimstein, was able to stop the bleeding.
 Battered around the ring, his eye closed and appearing ready to lose by a knockout, Graziano rallied to knock Zale out in the sixth, earning the title.

 Their last fight was held in New Jersey June 10, 1948.
 Zale regained his crown, winning the match by a knockout in the third round.
 The knockout blows consisted of a perfect combination of a right to Graziano's body, then a left hook to his jaw, knocking him unconscious.

 Graziano's last shot at the middleweight title came against Sugar Ray Robinson in April 1952.
 He dropped Robinson to his knee with a right in the third round.
 Less than a minute later, Robinson KO'd him with a right to the jaw.

 Graziano retired after losing his very next fight, a 10-round decision to Chuck Davey.